hilram7/docs/docs/endpointpolicymanager/components/applicationsettingsmanager/manual/modes/overview.md

 ![policypak_application_settings_1_2](/images/endpointpolicymanager/applicationsettings/modes/endpointpolicymanager_application_settings_1_2.webp)

-Figure 23.
+The figure shown.
 The areas of control for an element.

 :::note
 There is a special AppLock mode that you can apply to the entire tab to disable it.
 We'll